eosc-sq/ensure-sq/docs/papers-selection.md

 | --------- | --- | ------ | --- | --- |
 | unsure/no |     | unsure |     | no  |

-**MC**: I'd do a quick read to see if they provide any actual criteria specific to medical imaging SW.
+* *MC* - I'd do a quick read to see if they provide any actual criteria specific to medical imaging SW.

 ---